Siege of Mantua (1796–1797): Second relief

-Masséna intercepted General-major Peter Karl Ott von Batorkez's vanguard at Cerea on 11 September, but the Austrian gamely held on until Wurmser's main force came up to deal the French a bloody repulse.
+Masséna intercepted General-major Peter Karl Ott von Bátorkéz's vanguard at Cerea on 11 September, but the Austrian gamely held on until Wurmser's main force came up to deal the French a bloody repulse.
 Aided by a local guide, Wurmser slipped past Sahuguet's blocking force to reach the fortress the next day.
 The 1,600-man Austrian rearguard surrendered to Augereau at Legnago on 13 September.

-Wurmser arrived at the fortress with 10,367 infantry and 2,856 cavalry.
+Wurmser arrived at the fortress with 10,367 infantry and 2,856 cavalry, temporarily disrupting the siege on the eastern side of the city.
 On 15 September, the Austrian field marshal stood to fight a pitched battle on the east side of the Mincio, with his left flank at La Favorita Palace and his right in front of the San Giorgio suburb.
 Bonaparte sent Sahuguet to attack La Favorita and Augereau's division (temporarily led by General of Brigade Louis André Bon) to assault Wurmser's right.
 Masséna advanced in the center.
 Ott fought off Sahuguet all day, but the Austrian right and center crumbled.
 The Austrians withdrew into Cittadella and the French captured San Giorgio.
 Austrian losses numbered 2,452 men and 11 guns, while the French lost 1,500 and nine guns.

 At this time, there were nearly 30,000 Austrians crowded into Mantua.
 Within six weeks, 4,000 died from wounds or sickness.
 During the next two weeks Wurmser organized foraging expeditions to the south of the city which gathered some supplies for the beleaguered garrison.
 On 23 September, a sortie by Ott and General-major Ferdinand Minckwitz suffered a stinging defeat at Governolo with 1,000 casualties.
 By 29 September, Kilmaine closely reinvested the fortress.